This is the web version of my newsletter. Subscribe to get it delivered to your inbox every Thursday.

 - Too much data, not enough insight

-- Generic recommendations that could apply to any business
+- Generic recommendations that could apply to any business in any industry

 - Reports that informed but didn’t guide action